elkeachtert/aicenters/content/team/professors/seidl-thomas/index.md

   numerous programme committees and scientific boards and co-chairs the LMU Data Science Lab, the ZD.B Innovation Lab, the Munich School of Data Science
-  @Helmholtz, TUM and LMU (MuDS), and the Elite Master Programme in Data Science at LMU.</p><p>Thomas Seidl is spokesperson and one of four directors of the Munich Center for Machine Learning (MCML), which is one of six national AI Competence Centers.
+  @Helmholtz, TUM and LMU (MuDS), and the Elite Master Programme in Data Science at LMU.</p><p>Thomas Seidl is spokesperson and one of four directors of the <a href="www.mcml.ai">Munich Center for Machine Learning</a> (MCML), which is one of six national AI Competence Centers.
 The MCML is permanently funded by the AI strategy of the German and Bavarian governments and brings together the leading ML researchers from LMU Munich, TU Munich and associated institutions.</p><p>As an advisor, he has supported the Bavarian state government in various roles, including as a member of the Bavarian AI Council.
   He has been represented on various steering committees of the German Informatics Society, and since the founding of the German Data Science Society in 2019, he has been a member of its advisory board.</p>
 ---
 ---